aazuspan/blog/content/blog/random_visualizer/index.md

 date = "2025-02-05"
 +++

-The `randomVisualizer` method in Earth Engine assigns randomized colors to unique values in an image, providing a quick and dirty method for visualizing classified pixels without having to manually create a color palette.
+The `randomVisualizer` method in Earth Engine assigns randomized colors to unique values in an image, providing a quick shortcut to visualize classified pixels without manually creating a color palette.

 {{<figure src="corine.png" caption="Before and after applying color to a land cover map with `randomVisualizer`.">}}

 The method's convenience comes with some limitations.
-Because the palette is computed on-the-fly and applied directly to the image, the only way to know which colors are assigned to which values is to manually or programmatically sample the generated image, which makes some simple things like building legends pretty expensive.
+Because the palette is computed on-the-fly and applied directly to the image, the only way to know which colors are assigned to which values is to manually or programmatically sample the generated image, which complicates some simple tasks like building legends.

-We could predict palettes ahead of time if we knew how `randomVisualizer` assigns colors, but the server code is closed-source and the documentation just calls it "random".
+If we knew how `randomVisualizer` assigns colors, we could predict palettes ahead of time, but the server code is closed-source and [the documentation](https://developers.google.com/earth-engine/apidocs/ee-image-randomvisualizer) just describes it as "random".
 However, with a few reasonable assumptions and a lot of trial and error, maybe we can reverse-engineer our own version of the random visualizer.

 The only way to begin is by beginning.

 ## How Does it Work?

-At its core, the Earth Engine RV (random visualizer) is a function that takes a number as input and returns 3 bytes representing red, green, and blue components.
+The Earth Engine random visualizer is essentially a function that takes numbers as inputs and returns 3 byte RGB components.
 How?
 After some brainstorming and [research](https://martin.ankerl.com/2009/12/09/how-to-create-random-colors-programmatically/), I settled on four likely algorithms:

 1. A random number generator
 1. A lookup table